 Do graduates get to keep a laptop?

-An eStout student officially graduating may have an opportunity to receive a laptop at no additional cost upon graduation; this is called the Laptop Transfer Program.
+An eStout student officially graduating may have an opportunity to graduate with a two-year-old laptop at no additional cost upon graduation; this is called the Laptop Transfer Program.
 Students participating in the eStout program with a minimum of 32 qualifying credits and who are officially graduating from UW-Stout may be eligible to participate in the program.
 The University transfers ownership of the laptop to the graduate.

 Do graduates who participate in the Laptop Transfer Program receive support from the Technology Help Desk after graduation?

 The Technology Help Desk does not support laptops after transfer/graduation.
 Upon graduating, the University transfers ownership of the laptop to the graduate.
 Some laptops have warranty remaining and support services may be available from the manufacturer.

 Do I have to pick up a UW-Stout student laptop assigned to me?

 No, you are not required to pick up a UW-Stout student laptop.
 If you are registered for eStout credits, the per-credit fee will be assessed.
 Opting not to pick up the laptop will not result in removal of the per-credit fee.
 This policy is similar to the textbook policy.

 Will I always receive a brand new laptop?